VRConservation/fbabook/chapters/.ipynb_checkpoints/monitoring-checkpoint.md

 - **[Recipes for Conservation](http://gg.gg/1anhaa)**.
 A summary of how to develop the conservation standards within or among organizations.
 The recipes have some valuable sections for businesses but are nonprofit and agency-focused.
 - **[Pause & Reflect Toolkit](https://biodiversitylinks.org/library/resources/pause-and-reflect-toolkit.pdf/view)**.
 Pause and reflect is an organizational stop and step back to reflect on what you're doing and why as well as an evaluation of how it's going.
 This toolkit provides project leaders with a centralized collection of resources, enabling them to find everything they need to lead and support a pause and reflect process.
 More pause and reflect guidance can be found at [Are you making an impact?](https://fosonline.org/library/are-you-making-an-impact-how-to-pause-reflect-adapt-to-achieve-your-goals).
 - **[Measures of Success](https://fosonline.org/library/measures/)**.
 Practical guide (in English and Spanish) for designing, planning, and implementing conservation projects.
 The Spanish version is a free download, and the English version, Measures of Success, is available for purchase from Island Press {cite}`measures`.
-- The **[Open Standards for the Practice of Conservation](http://gg.gg/1agk6k)**, developed by the Conservation Measures Partnership {cite}`cmp` is a definitive resource for program and project design.
+- The **[Open Standards for the Practice of Conservation](http://gg.gg/1agk6k)**, developed by the Conservation Measures Partnership {cite}`cmp`, is a definitive resource for program and project design.